jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 ### Configuring the Google Cloud Platform (GCP) environment

-Now that the variables are set, let's make sure that your GCP environment is setup and that you are authenticated.
+Now that the variables are set, let's make sure that your GCP environment is setup and that your terminal is properly setup and authenticated to interface with GCP.
+The final line is going to be useful later when we build our Docker container as it will setup `gcloud` as a [Docker Credentials Helper](https://github.com/docker/docker-credential-helpers).

 ```bash
 gcloud auth login